-The first quarter of 2023 is expected to be a slower period due to reduced service activities in North America.
-Winter weather conditions create this seasonality in the business in Canada and the Northern USA.
-The Company established a presence in London, England, to have a better access to potential sales in European territory and serve NATO countries to meet the demand for drones in defense.
+The second quarter of 2023 was expected to be a key services activities period across North America compared to the first quarter, affected by winter conditions.
+The Company, however, faced slower service activities across certain regions of Canada (Quebec, Alberta, and British Columbia) due to the impact of wildfire conditions in many parts of the country.
+The Company also faced a delayed start of an Oil and Gas pipeline inspection contract that was due to begin in Q2 2023 but began in Q3 2023.
+The delayed revenue impact was valued at approximately \$250K.
+The Company's London, UK office, continued scaling to have better access to potential sales in European territory and serve NATO countries to meet the demand for drones in the defense sector.
 The Company continued to execute its strategy of creating partnerships with technology companies across the globe.
-The Company made an acquisition of Empire Drones Company LLC based out of New York to expand its distribution network in the United States of America.
-The Company leveraged its sales and business development team to expand its offerings to its customers in both the industrial and defense segment.
+The Company acquired Sky Scape Industries LLC, based out of New Jersey, in Q2 2023 to expand its offerings to utility companies in the US.
+It also acquired Empire Drones Company LLC, based out of New York, in Q1 2023 to expand its equipment distribution network in the US.
+The Company leveraged its sales and business development team to expand its offerings to its customers in the industrial and defense segments.